garrettbland/workhays/README.md

 ### Environment Variables

 Run `npx arc env` to populate `prefs.arc` from AWS.
 This file is ignored by git and is not commited.
 The `@env` pragma is used so we can use different environment variables for different environment.
 Example below.
+The environment variables come from lambda environment variables. https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html

+To add a environment variable to AWS, run `npx arc env --add --env testing|staging|production {NAME} {VALUE}`.
+This will add it to AWS for your lambdas to use, and it will update `prefs.arc`.
+Do not modify `prefs.arc` manually.

 ```
 # prefs.arc